anu-bdsi/workshop-intro-to-linux/week1-tutorial.md

 ## ```head``` and ```tail``` - Print out the Head or Tail of the File

-This two commands print out the first/last 10 lines of the file.
+These two commands print out the first/last 10 lines of the file.

 Use ```-n``` to choose how many lines you would like to display, for example ```head -n 5 numSeq.txt``` to see the first 5 lines of file ```numSeq.txt```.